bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 id of the 'linearGradient' or 'radialGradient' element.

-For TikZ, it is to use the '\shade' command, rather than the '\fill' command.
+For TikZ, it is to use the '\shade' command, rather than the '\fillpath' command.
 Within this command, there are several option we need to set.
 First of all, the 'shading=' option.
 This option is to be set with a string that is either 'axis', or 'radial'.
 It can also be set to 'ball', which acts like a 'radial' but will